tdphillipsjr/validator/README.md

  - Figure out if anything else in the Validator should move to the Parser.
  - Other validators?
  - Database object injection
  - Fix the array constructor stuff.
+ - Should probably make an interface for dependency injection purposes.